- Mis à jour le mercredi 7 mai 2014 07:30

 - DWG read/write support and extended DXF read/write support through the proprietary OpenDesign Teigha libraries

-Any modifications and additions which are made to the QCAD source code itself may only be redistributed under the GPLv3 with exceptions.
+Any modifications and additions which are made to the QCAD source code itself may only be redistributed under the GPLv3 (optionally with exceptions).
 Note that such direct modifications are usually not necessary, since almost all aspects and tools of QCAD can be easily extended or modified through plugins and script add-ons.

 However, if you for example discover and fix a bug in the QCAD source code or port the QCAD source code to a new platform, those changes must be distributed under the GPLv3 (optionally with exceptions).